8 email list building strategies to grow your audience even faster

 Look for brands that are more well-known than yours but haven’t formed partnerships in your category yet—this cross-section will make for a great partnership, wherein both brands have something to gain.

 Your brand partnership will likely be about much more than building an email list.
 But as you’re finalizing the details, here are some options you can include to make sure email list building is part of it:

 - Giveaways: Use your partner’s email list to run a contest that requires an email subscription to enter.

 - Social media content: Create posts for your partner to run on their accounts to encourage people to subscribe to your email list (with an incentive).

 - Website promotion: Develop a co-branded email subscription form for your partner’s website.

 - Co-branded products: Develop limited-edition co-branded products with your partner, and encourage an email sign-up for VIP access.

 A great example of a co-branded product is sparkling water brand Sanzo’s partnership with Disney-owned Marvel.
 To celebrate Asian culture in film, Sanzo created a co-branded, limited-edition lychee drink collection featuring characters from the film on the can.

 Since 2018, sales had been growing for Sanzo by at least 400% each year.
-But the month of the Shang-Chi sparkling water launch, Sanzo saw 6x growth in ecommerce revenue.
+But the month of the Shang-Chi and the Legend of the Ten Rings sparkling water launch, Sanzo saw 6x growth in ecommerce revenue.